 A dandi swami, also known as a dandi sannyasin, is a wandering hindu monk.
 He carries a staff, dandi.
 In the Shankara tradition, to become a dandi swami, an initiation is required.
 Such a swami has formally renounced all major claims to social or family standing, and a whole lot ugly and worldly in life too.

 Adi Shankara established seats of spiritual learning in India, with Sringeri Peeth in South India as the main seat.
-The head of Sringeri Peeth from 1817 till 1879 was Sri Narasimha Bharati VIII (1798-1879), He was the thirty-second pontiff there in an unbroken line of succession.
+The head of Sringeri Peeth from 1817 till 1879 was Sri Narasimha Bharati VIII (1798-1879) - also Sri Nrusimha Bharati VIII and Sri Vruddha Nrisimha Bharati.
+He was the thirty-second pontiff there in an unbroken line of succession.
 The great yogi spent more than forty years travelling in India.
-[1, 2, 3]
+[2, 3, 4]

-Possibly, Krishnananda and Narasimha were disciple and guru.
-Guru and disciple is possible too.
-It depends on who initiated who.
+Krishnananda and Narasimha could have been disciple and guru, or the other way round.
 However, "It is said that Brahmananda's guru, Krishnananda Saraswati, was associated with the Sringeri matha, but this may be due to nothing more than the traditional affiliation of the Saraswati orders with Sringeri," writes Vidyasankar Sundaresan.
-[4, 7].
+[5, 8].

 In a guru-disciple relationship there is a teacher-student relationship.
 This relationship is formally recognised by a structured initiation ceremony.
 Sri Narasimha and Swami Krishnananda, were they guru and disciple?
-Their full names signify they belonged to two different branches of the ancient swami order: Saraswati and Bharati.
-If the two had been directly and formally linked as guru and disciple, they would belong to the same swami branch and not two different branches.
+Their full names signify they belonged to different branches of the ancient swami order, namely the Bharati and Saraswati branches.
+If they had been guru and disciple, they would be of the same swami branch.
 Paul Mason goes into Guru Dev's lineage.
-[1, 2, 3, 4, 5, 6]; [WP, s.v.
+[2, 3, 4, 5, 6, 7]; [WP, s.v.
 "Guru-shishya tradition"]

-Sringeri gurus advocate advocate that kind of piousness that is "intentness of the soul on its own nature" and "intentness on the reality of the Self".
-[The First Shankara's teachings].They keep in honour such as learning and knowledge, honesty and simplicity.
+In the same magazine Sringeri gurus advocate that kind of piousness that is "intentness of the soul on its own nature" and "intentness on the reality of the Self".
+[The First Shankara's teachings].They keep in honour learning and knowledge, honesty and simplicity, and much else.
 One's life in this material world is seen as temporary, so it is wisdom to administer one's life so well that there is time to rise in meditation.
 Gurus at Sringeri are known for reading a wide range of secular and religious works.
 They are reputedly religious liberals.
 [WP, s.v.
 "Sringeri Sharada Peetham"]

-Sri Krishnananda Saraswati in Guru Dev's line - or a namesake - is told of by Hari Prasad Shastri (1882-1956).
+Sri Krishnananda Saraswati in Guru Dev's line is also told of by Hari Prasad Shastri (1882-1956).
 Shastri writes that Krishnananda was a wandering monk of the Saraswati branch, and that in an aged body he once attended a meeting of rishis (holy men) in the Himalayas in 1855.
 One rishi at the gathering reportedly said: "The West has to live according to the Law. . . .
 Ambition and love of power have stifled the growth of the spirit of the West."
-(1948:9-10) [4, 5]
+(1948:9-10) [5, 6]

 Shastri's main focus in the book cited, is a disciple of Sri Krishnananda, Sri Dada of Aligarh (1854-1910).
 Sanskrit Dada is Grandfather.
 In the book, Sri Dada mentions his gurudev Krishnananda in some dozens of places.
 In some he refers to him as "Guru Bhagawan".
 Bhagawan is Sanskrit for personal God, and "Lord" is often substituted for it.
 Krishna and Buddha are both told of as Bhagvans.
 It translates differently - "the Blesses One" is often used for "Bhagavan" (Gautama Buddha) in Buddhism.